Patricia Dzikowski

 Education.
 Ms. Dzikowski is a graduate of the University of Miami Law School (J.D.) and also has a Master’s degree in Business Administration (MBA) and an undergraduate degree (B.A.) in Politics.

-Articles By Patricia Dzikowski
+Articles by Patricia Dzikowski

 Explaining the Different Types of Property Liens